What You Need to Know About AAUW Public Policy in Florida

 Branch Public Policy Action

-Any branch may support or oppose a policy, ordinance or bill by referencing the national Public Policy Program.
-If in doubt, you may contact Kate Nielson.
-There is an online form for such inquiries, but please let Kay Lee-Smith know if you are submitting a request (the form will ask you if the state public policy chair has been informed).
+Any branch may support or oppose a policy, ordinance, or bill by referencing the national Public Policy Program.
 According to the AAUW Model Bylaws for branches, Article III, “The policies and programs of AAUW shall be binding on all members engaged in AAUW activities, and no member shall use the name of AAUW to oppose such policies or programs.”
 This does not restrict members’ freedom of speech as individuals.

 Individual Public Policy Action

 First, make sure you are 1) registered to vote and 2) registered for AAUW Action Alerts.
-Become a Two-Minute Activist with the AAUW Action Network!
+Become a Two-Minute Activist with the Action Network.
 You will receive timely notices to email your legislators regarding current decisions.
 You will also receive Florida Action Alerts.